barelyhuman/rony/README.md

 # Setup

-  - Install [GitScaff](https://github.com/barelyhuman/gitscaff) on your local machine.
+  - Install [GitScaff](https://github.com/barelyhuman/gitscaff) on your local machine, then run the following commands to generate a local copy of this repo
     ```
       gitscaff barelyhuman/rony <project-folder-name>
     ```